Open-Source-Videos/Matrix-surveillance-camera-controller/communication_ref.md

 `{"type" : "thumbnail", "content" : "/var/lib/motioneye/Camera1/02-05-2021/15-25-30.mp4.thumb", "requestor_id":"0"}`

-### list-video-response:
+### list-recording-reply:
 content = string.
-Upon user request to list out stored video thumbnails from a specified storage location, the output will be a json containing the file path to the found video thumbnail.
+Upon user request to list out stored video thumbnails from a specified date range, the output will be a json containing the 'date_range' which was provided in the original request, and an array of the file paths to the found video thumbnails.
+These thumbnail file paths can then be used to request the videos.

 Example:

-`{"type" : "list-video-response", "content" : "/var/lib/motioneye/Camera1/2022-04-03/16-15-27.mp4.thumb", "requestor_id" : "0"}`
+`{"type" : "list-recording-reply", "content" : "{'date_range': '2022-04-28T10:30:00, 2022-04-30T20:45:30', 'recordings': ['/var/lib/motioneye/Camera1/2022-04-29/03-30-03.mp4.thumb', '/var/lib/motioneye/Camera1/2022-04-29/03-15-50.mp4.thumb']}", "requestor_id" : "0"}`

 ## Types of messages TO camera hub